 To allow for advance review of conflict of interest issues, each director shall submit prior written notice to the Chair of the Governance Committee if such director desires to join the board of directors of any public company or a private company in a related business.
 The Committee shall review any potential conflict of interest and provide the requesting director with a determination.

 The Board does not believe it should establish term limits.
 Alternatively, the Governance Committee will review each director's tenure on the Board at least annually.
 This will allow the Governance Committee to review the continued appropriateness of Board membership and each director the opportunity to confirm his or her desire to continue as a member of the Board.
 As a general rule, Board members shall not serve on more than three other company boards.

-The Board will have at all times an Audit Committee, a Compensation Committee, a Governance Committee, and a Contingency Committee.
+The Board will have at all times an Audit Committee, a Compensation Committee and a Governance Committee.
 All of the members of these committees will be independent directors under the criteria established by relevant law and NYSE listing rules.

 Committee Chairs and committee members will be appointed by the Board upon recommendation of the Governance Committee with consideration of the desires of individual directors.
 It is the sense of the Board that consideration should be given to rotating committee Chairs and committee members periodically, but the Board does not feel that rotation should be mandated as policy.

 The need for other committees may evolve over time and the Board will initiate discussion in this area as appropriate.
 Each committee of the Board will have a written charter that complies with relevant law and NYSE listing rules.
 The charters will set forth the purposes and responsibilities of the committees, as well as qualifications for committee membership, procedures for committee member appointment and removal, committee operations and committee reporting to the Board.